Air Squared News

 Three key elements are proposed to achieve this goal:

-- First, the selection of an appropriate expansion device is critical to the performance of the cycle.
+- Selection of an appropriate expansion device is critical to the performance of the cycle.
 Scroll type expanders show particular promise in this area.

-- Second, the employment of an internal regenerator can often have a dramatic effect on cycle efficiency.
+- The employment of an internal regenerator can often have a dramatic effect on cycle efficiency.

 Baseline performance tests without flooding or internal regeneration have been performed using Air Squared’s E15H22N4.25 expander.
 The results of these tests will be used to quantify the efficiency gains that result from internal regeneration and flooded expansion.